West Oakland Air Quality

 Enable program to restart

-In 2008, a partnership began with Intel Labs of Berkeley.
-The Berkeley team provided mobile data sensors for WOEIP’s citizen scientist volunteers, who collect air quality data on routes throughout West Oakland.
-The Berkeley team builds a database that translates sensor files emailed by the WOEIP team into data maps.
+The UC Berkeley team provided mobile data sensors for volunteers from the West Oakland Environmental Indicators Project to collect data on walking routes through the neighborhood.
+The Berkeley team built a database that translates sensor files emailed by the WOEIP team into data maps.

 Discover